-Provide stabilising devices e.g., Slip Mat, Potty seat.
-Inside the toilet, grab rails, foot stool to enable the child to sit securing with his/her feet resting on a solid object.
+Provide stabilising devices such as slip mat or potty seat, grab rails and foot stool to enable the child to sit securely with his/her feet resting on a solid object.

 Put a screen around the toilet to make it smaller.